 Changing a chassis' wheelbase is not recommended.
 Occasionally, however, a chassis wheelbase will need to be shortened or lengthened.
-Before this is done there are a few guidelines that should to be considered.
+Before this is done there are a few guidelines that should be considered.

 WARNING!
-When changing the wheelbase, be sure to follow the driveline manufacturer's recommendations for driveline length or angle changes.
+When changing the wheelbase, or making any changes to the drivelines, be sure to follow the driveline manufacturer's recommendations for driveline length or angle changes.
 Incorrectly modified drivelines can fail prematurely due to excessive vibration.
 This can cause an accident and severe personal injury.